Graduation is one of the most important times in a young person’s life and this is what makes good graduation photography vital.

 That’s why it is best to shoot a variety of different photos, including group shots, formal portraits, shots of details and some photos before and after the official graduation event.

 3. Use A Large Aperture

-When it comes to photographing graduating students, then you need to ensure that the subject is in sharp focus.
+When it comes to photographing graduating students, then you need to ensure that the subject is in sharp focus (Also check out Senior Picture Poses And Ideas That Impress).
 This means that you should blur out the background.

 If you set your aperture to f/1.8, then you can create a good composition that keeps your grad students in focus while softly fading the background.

 Just keep in mind that this is just one of the many techniques for graduation photos and you will need to adjust the aperture depending on the right moment.

 For example, for a graduation ceremony, you need to focus on details which means that you can make the aperture smaller.

 A graduation ceremony typically lasts a few hours, so you will need to bring any equipment you need for this time.